Skip to content

 • past[n](counter) reads the value n cycles ago.
 The compiler inserts the flops (see Temporal library).

 • stage[N] picks how many pipeline stages the RHS pipe call inserts (mod only).
-A pipe may accept a single fixed count or a range; the caller picks within it with stage[N]. stage[A..=B] accepts any count in the range, and stage[] lets the toolchain pick a default.
+A pipe may accept a single fixed count or a range; the caller picks within it with stage[N].
+N must be positive; stage[0] is a compile error and should be written as a plain assignment. stage[A..=B] accepts any positive count in the range, and stage[] lets the toolchain pick a default.

 • @[N] is a pure cycle-count typecheck — it asserts that the value is produced at (LHS) or read at (RHS) absolute cycle N, counted from the enclosing mod/pipe inputs. @[] opts out of that check.